29 DIY Toothache Remedies to Try at Home

 25. Bayberry Bark

 The bark of Bayberry is a popular natural remedy that can strengthen your gums and provide pain relief.
-To make a paste, combine ground bark of Barberry with white vinegar and apply the mixture directly to the affected area.
+Combine ground bark of Barberry with white vinegar and apply the mixture directly to the affected area.

 26. Baking Soda Toothache Remedy

 Baking soda totes an incredible number of home and medicinal uses.
-To make a toothache remedy, simply wet a cotton ball and dip it in baking soda.
+Simply wet a cotton ball and dip it in baking soda.
 Then, gently press the cotton ball against the affected tooth to reduce pain.
-Alternatively, you can mix a teaspoon of baking soda into warm water and use it as a mouth wash.
+Alternatively, you can mix a teaspoon of baking soda into warm water and use it as a mouthwash.

 27. Acupressure with Ice Cube

-Acupressure is a traditional Chinese medicinal practice that can be used to relieve pain using various pressure points across the body.
+Acupressure is a traditional Chinese medicinal practice to relieve pain using various pressure points across the body.
 To relieve tooth pain, rub an ice cube in the space between your thumb and forefinger for a few minutes at a time.

 28. Guava Leaves

-Guava leaves are both antimicrobial and anti-inflammatory, making them a great choice for a toothache remedy.
+Guava leaves are both antimicrobial and anti-inflammatory.
 To relieve your pain, simply chew on a few guava leaves.
-If you can’t find guava leaves, you can use fresh spinach leaves as a substitute.
+You can also use fresh spinach leaves as a substitute.

 Wheatgrass is great at fighting tooth decay and easing pain due to its antibacterial properties.
 You can drink it straight or use it as a mouthwash to relieve pain and reduce bacteria in your mouth.
-If you have fresh wheatgrass, chewing on a few pieces will produce the same results.
+Chewing on a few pieces of fresh wheatgrass will produce the same results.

 Call us today at 773-935-3600 to schedule an appointment.